Fairlight Homestead: Norton family

+Helleyer family

-William Arthur Helleyer, a Sydney solicitor, bought Fairlight after Nathaniel's death (in 1863) and the property was eventually successfully managed by his son.
+William Arthur Helleyer, a Sydney solicitor, bought Fairlight after Nathaniel's death in 1863, and the property was eventually managed by his son.
 Mrs Helleyer wrote in 1869 "We have lovely fruit growing there, all kinds, also two vineyards and made wine.
 We were overrun with deer belonging to our neighbour, Mr E. King Cox, which was a great annoyance to us...".

 The vineyard at Fairlight flourished with a large stone wine cellar, which recently was demolished by developers, being built opposite the house.
 A photograph of the original house, a windmill on the estate and a sample wine label from the Helleyer days are shown.
 Other photographs on p.
 133 show the winery, noting its use of gravity - with its construction running down the slope; the barn and a domed pig feeder structure).

-Snakes, bushfires and poor road access made the property less desirable than one would imagine and eventually Mr Helleyer sold out to Mr W. Jarret, who overdeveloped the estate.
+Snakes, bushfires and poor road access hurt the property's value and, eventually, Mr Helleyer sold it to Mr W. Jarret, who built up the estate.
 He built a new homestead, large stables, meat-curing rooms, fruit-drying lofts and a large building of four-storeys to store wine.
-Overcapitalised, he was forced to sell up.
+Over-capitalised, he was forced to sell up.

+William Jarret

-William Jarret was a gentleman well known in Sydney business circles during the last years of the past (19th) century.
-When he took up the property he appears to have seen its great value as a wine making place, and all the improvements about the place were the outcome of the 20,000 pounds he spent on it.
-When he took it over, in addition to the old homestead, there was an old stone wine cellar, a post windmill, which was almost intact five years ago, but only the post in the well now remains, and a wooden store for wine in casks, built up against a cutting in the side of a hill.
-This latter, in Jarret's time, was removed, and in its place a four-storied solid brick building was put up.
-Next to this, and also of brick, was a dairy and creamery, with men's quarters and kitchens, and a large room overhead 70' x 30' for what purpose it is difficult to say, iron bars with running hooks from side to side, indicate some kind of industry on an extensive scale was carried on, which none of the villagers have now any knowledge of.
-Machinery of various sorts, some still standing, show that Fairlight, a quarter of a century ago, was a busy place.
-The structure described as a "dairy and creamery, with men's quarters and kitchens, and a large room overhead" is the subject of this report.
+William Jarret, a Sydney businessman in the second-half of the 19th century, took up the property.
+He saw its value as a wine-making place and spent 20,000 pounds improving it.
+In addition to the old homestead, there was an old stone wine cellar, a post windmill (only the post in the well now remains), and a wooden store for wine in casks, built against a cutting in the hillside.
+Jarret removed the wooden store and in replaced it was a four-storied solid brick building.
+Additionally, he built a dairy and creamery, with a men's quarters and kitchens, and a large room for an unknown purpose.